- Search The Registry

 - Street Team Youth Programs

 - My Account

-Southern extremists opposed any limit on the extension of slavery, but Clay maneuvered the measure through the House by a three-vote majority.
+Southern extremists opposed any limit on extending slavery, but Clay maneuvered the measure through the House by a three-vote majority.
 Missouri and Maine were to enter statehood simultaneously to preserve sectional equality in the Senate.
 In 1821, when northern congressmen balked over anti-Black clauses in Missouri’s constitution, Clay again adjusted differences, and Missouri’s admission was ensured.
-The compromise became precedent for settling subsequent North-South disagreements over slavery and tariff issues, and it remained in effect until repealed by the Kansas-Nebraska Act of 1854.
+The compromise became a precedent for settling subsequent North-South disagreements over slavery and tariff issues, and it remained in effect until repealed by the Kansas-Nebraska Act of 1854.